Prakshep-goswami/Prakshep-Goswami/README.md

 ---

-> 🧠 _“Simplicity is the soul of efficiency.”_ – Austin Freeman
+> 🔍 _“Code is like humor.
+When you have to explain it, it’s bad.”_ – Cory House